Evangelical Methodist Church in the Philippine Islands: History

-The original cathedral of IEMELIF was built in 1928 and took 13 years to build.
-It was destroyed in a large fire that gutted Tondo, Manila on 3 May 1941 but was rebuilt at the same site and completed on 28 February 1959, which was also the Church's 50th anniversary.
+The original cathedral of the IEMELIF was built in over 13 years and completed in 1938.
+It was destroyed in a large fire that gutted Tondo, Manila on 3 May 1941, and rebuilt at the same site and completed on 28 February 1959, which was also the Church's 50th anniversary.

-Architect Benjamin T. Felix drew up the structural design of the new cathedral.
+Architect Benjamín T. Félix drew up the structural design of the new cathedral.
 The church is laid out in a traditional cruciform plan, facing northwest.
-The building is constructed of cement in Gothic style.
+The building is constructed of cement in the Gothic style.
 Its façade is flanked by twin spires, and features a large, quadruple lancet window at its centre.
-The eastern and western flanks of the edifice have pointed arch stained glass windows, which cast a light-green hue all throughout the church's interior.
+The eastern and western flanks of the edifice have pointed arch stained glass windows, which cast a light-green hue throughout the interior.

 A large, newly constructed choir loft looms above and over the narthex and entrance to the nave, which has a high ceiling with decorative hanging lamps.
-The framing of the ceiling, as well as the altar reredos, are made from Narra (Pterocarpus indicus), wood donated by Brother Edward Tan, an avid sympathizer of the Church.
-The pulpit, lectern, pews and transept balconies have richly-carved woodwork with the same theme.
+The framing of the ceiling, as well as the altar reredos, are made from Narra (Pterocarpus indicus), donated by Brother Edward Tan, an avid sympathiser of the Church.
+The pulpit, lectern, pews and transept balconies have richly carved woodwork with the same theme.

+Leadership

+According to the Discipline, the cathedral serves as the episcopal seat of the current General Superintendent, Bishop Noel M. Abiog.
+Although the cathedral acts as a lone congregation subject directly to the General Superintendent, its involvement in the activities of the Church is under District I North - Manila.